 - Giuseppe Verdi.
 Verdi was an Italian romantic period composer who dominated the Italian opera at the time.
 His most influential pieces include “Aida”, “Requiem”, “Otello”, and “Falstaff”, all of which pushed the boundaries and contributed to the sound of the Romantic period.

 Instruments used in Romantique Period Music

 The piano’s octave range grew from 4 to 5 octaves and finally, to the 7-octave range it has today.
 Throughout the Romantic period, the composers took full use of this newfound flexibility.

 Steel and cast iron-based pianos were also built to be more durable, allowing them to play at a higher volume level.

 The romantic period represents larger orchestras using rubato.
-This is speeding up and slowing down the music, to make interesting harmonies and changes in the music.
+This is speeding up and slowing down the music (rhythm and tempo changes), to make interesting harmonies and changes in the music.
 Expanding the instrumentation in their pieces was a common goal for composers.
 This involved expanding the size of the orchestra.

 A lot of instruments were used in the orchestra during this time.
 This was a big deal because the orchestra took the shape that we still see when we go to a concert hall or a theater.

 - Strings – violin, viola, violoncello, contrabass.

 - The woodwind instruments – flutes and piccolo, oboe and English horn, clarinet and bass clarinet, bassoon, and contrabassoon.